chrismhodgson/nextjs-pfrac/data/_pages/about/track-and-field.md

 Everyone is welcome to join in and help the club &ndash; you don't need to be an expert in an event to get points, but you do need to be there.
 All members who are first claim Penistone for Track &amp; Field, are in the under 17 age category or above (school year 10 or above) and have paid their England Athletics registration fee are eligible.

-Anyone interested in competing, or just wanting more information, should get in touch with [Paul Fryers](mailto:paul.fryers@gmail.com) or [Shaun Dimelow](mailto:shaundimelow@hotmail.com).
+Anyone interested in competing, or just wanting more information, should get in touch with [Paul Fryers](mailto:paul.fryers@gmail.com).

 The club also really needs members to become qualified track and field officials.
 We are supposed to provide a number of qualified track and field officials, and have a number of people in the process of qualifying, but still need more.
 The club will pay for courses, so if you are interested please get in touch with [Paul Fryers](mailto:paul.fryers@gmail.com) or [Martyn Cartwright](mailto:martynandpauline@gmail.com).

 ### Division East 2 Fixtures 2022

-- Saturday 30 April, Cudworth
+* Saturday 30 April, Cudworth
-- Sunday 12 June, Cudworth
+* Sunday 12 June, Cudworth
-- Sunday 10 July, Cleckheaton
+* Sunday 10 July, Cleckheaton
-- Saturday 6 August, Mansfield
+* Saturday 6 August, Mansfield

 ### Events

-- **Men:** 100m, 200m, 400m, 800m, 1500m, 5000m, 110m Hurdles, 400m Hurdles, High Jump, Long Jump, Pole Vault, Triple Jump, Discus, Hammer, Shot, Javelin, 4&times;100m relay, 4&times;400m relay, 3000m Steeplechase, Non Scoring 100m
+* **Men:** 100m, 200m, 400m, 800m, 1500m, 5000m, 110m Hurdles, 400m Hurdles, High Jump, Long Jump, Pole Vault, Triple Jump, Discus, Hammer, Shot, Javelin, 4&times;100m relay, 4&times;400m relay, 3000m Steeplechase, Non Scoring 100m
-- **Women:** 100m, 200m, 400m, 800m, 1500m, 3000m, 100m Hurdles, 400m Hurdles, High Jump, Long Jump, Pole Vault, Triple Jump, Discus, Hammer, Shot, Javelin, 4&times;100m relay, 4&times;400m relay, Non Scoring 100m
+* **Women:** 100m, 200m, 400m, 800m, 1500m, 3000m, 100m Hurdles, 400m Hurdles, High Jump, Long Jump, Pole Vault, Triple Jump, Discus, Hammer, Shot, Javelin, 4&times;100m relay, 4&times;400m relay, Non Scoring 100m

 ### Timetable